JacobHilbert/pyon/README.md

 	- [ ] implementation functions

-	- [ ] API
+	- [x] API

 - [ ] Correct the indentation on multiline strings (!)

 - [ ] Allow `nan` as  a float, maybe via `numpy`.
 Maybe `inf` and `-inf?`

-	This could be bodged by using that translation dictionary hacky thing.
+	* For load: This could be bodged by using that translation dictionary hacky thing.
+It should be excluded from the free key thing, too.

+	* For dump: as a free `nan`

 - [ ] Provide line-by-line syntax errors